esmil/git-float/README.md

 ## What is this?

 git-float is a script to help manage "floating commits".
-That is commits that you keep rebasing locally and are not meant upstreaming or just not ready yet.
+That is commits that you keep rebasing locally and are not meant for upstreaming or just not ready yet.

 Using `git pull -r` git will automatically rebase local commits after pulling the latest changes.
 However when you want to push some commits you first need